The CST Bounce Universe model -- a parametric study: Introduction

 \section{Introduction}

-The three most fundamental problems in the Big Bang theory of cosmology are the flatness problem, the horizon problem and the magnetic monopole problem.
-In 1980s inflation was proposed~\cite{Inflation} to solve them.
-The predictions of inflation paradigm are consistent with observational facts, such as the the highly isotropic Cosmic Microwave Background Radiation (CMBR), and the scale invariance of primordial density perturbations attributed to the quantum fluctuations of the inflaton field at the end of inflation~\cite{Mukhanov:1990me}.
-Inflation, however, is not free of problems.
+The four most fundamental problems in the Big Bang cosmology are Flatness, Horizon, Homogeneity and Singularity.
+In the 1980s inflation was proposed~\cite{Inflation} (with an update in~\cite{update}) to address the first three of these problems.
+The predictions of the inflation paradigm are consistent with the high-precision cosmological observations, such as the the highly isotropic and homogeneous cosmic microwave background radiation (CMBR)~\cite{CMB}, and the scale invariance of primordial density perturbations attributed to the quantum fluctuations of the inflaton field at the end of inflation~\cite{Mukhanov:1990me}.
+Inflation, however, has its problems.
 For instance, the initial singularity does not disappear but is delayed~\cite{Borde:1993xh}.

-Building on the success of inflation models, cosmologists have been searching for alternative scenarios that also address the problem of the cosmic singularity.
-In 1993 a GR-compatible solution utilizing a nonsingular bounce was proposed shortly after the first observation of current expansion~\cite{93Solve}.
-At the same time, string theorists attempted to implement a nonsingular bounce in dilaton gravity, leading to the pre-big bang (PBB) scenario within string theory framework~\cite{PBB}.
-And many string inflation models as reviewed by Linde~\cite{Linde:2009zz}, and by Tye~\cite{HenryTye:2006uv}.
+Building on the success of inflation models, cosmologists have been searching for alternative scenarios that can address the problem of the cosmic singularity.
+In 1993 a GR-compatible solution with a nonsingular bounce was proposed shortly after the first observation of current expansion~\cite{93Solve}.
+Meanwhile string theorists attempted to implement a nonsingular bounce in dilaton gravity, leading to the pre-big-bang (PBB) scenario within the string theory framework~\cite{PBB}.
+A period of intensive string-inflation model building ensues, as reviewed by Linde~\cite{Linde:2009zz}, and Tye~\cite{HenryTye:2006uv}.